MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/enable-support-tls-environment.md

 ## Enable support for TLS 1.2 in your environment

-How do you maintain a secure connection to Azure Active Directory (Azure AD) and Microsoft 365 services?
-You enable your client apps and client and server operating system (OS) for TLS 1.2 and modern cipher suites.
+To ensure a secure connection to Azure Active Directory (Azure AD) and Microsoft 365 services, configure your client apps and both the client and server operating systems to support TLS 1.2 and contemporary cipher suites.

 ### Guidelines for enabling TLS 1.2 on clients